 - The complexity of the change process: how much information would a reader need to understand the change logic?
 As the complexity of reality increases, so will the desired complexity of your ToC.

-- The extent to which the change process is understood and the context is volatile: if the changes sought are relatively unknown, or the context is very volatile, your are likely to identify less detailed information than for a more familiar change process in a relatively stable environment.
+- The extent to which the change process is understood and the volatility of the context: if the changes sought are relatively unknown, or the context is very volatile, you are likely to identify less detailed information than for a more familiar change process in a relatively stable environment.

 - The importance for understanding your change story and intervention rationale.
-The more fundamental as a contributory factor to societal value creation, the more reason to go into more detail about a ToC element or pathway.
+The more fundamental a ToC element or pathway is as a contributory factor to societal value creation, the more reason to go into more detail for that part.

 - Stakeholder expectations: the level of detail and discussion that key stakeholders expect.

-- Contributing to identity and strategic issues: Its importance to people and their understanding of the identity of your organisation and or as to why certain issues are high on your strategic agenda, could warrant more detail.
+- Contributing to identity and strategic issues: if a part of your ToC is really important to people their understanding of your organisation’s identity and or as to why certain issues are high on your strategic agenda, this warrants a higher level of detail.

 Aim for “Good Enough”